 Uptime is the availability or responsiveness of a web hosting service.
 This is a critical focal point for an internet service provider.
 It is the amount of time that a network connection is available, functional, and usable.

 Most ISPs offer their users a guaranteed uptime of 99.5%, which is quite good.
 When looking for the best internet provider in Tanzania, check their internet uptime.
 It should be close to 100% in your local area.

 Besides, you’re looking for the best, aren’t you?
-Achieving a high level of reliance by a hosting company requires dedication.
+Achieving a high level of reliance on a hosting company requires dedication.
 In order to provide the fastest internet solutions in Tanzania, the company would need to go the extra mile.
-Heavy investment in technology, expertise, and good infrastructure are a must.
+Heavy investment in technology, expertise, and good infrastructure is a must.

 This is a unique numerical label assigned to each computer connected to a network.
 The Internet service provider assigns the IP address to all its subscribed users.

 An IP address serves two purposes: location addressing and network interface identification.
 Your IP address lets you communicate with other devices over a network.
 It is characterized by a string of numbers separated by full stops.